-The Labouré Access and Support Services Office recognizes that individuals with temporarily disabling conditions that are a result of injuries, surgery, or short-term medical conditions may need access to services and resources similar to individuals with permanent disabilities.
-Examples of temporary disabilities may include, but are not limited to, broken limbs, hand injuries, or short term impairments following surgery or medical treatments.
+The Access and Accommodations office recognizes that individuals with temporarily disabling conditions that are a result of injuries, surgery, or short-term medical conditions may need access to services and resources similar to individuals with permanent disabilities.
+Examples of temporary disabilities may include, but are not limited to, broken limbs, hand injuries, or short-term impairments following surgery or medical treatments.

-The Labouré Access and Support Services Office recognizes that temporary medical conditions that occur during the school year may adversely affect a student's ability to fully participate in class and student life.
+The Labouré Access and Accommodations Office recognizes that temporary medical conditions that occur during the school year may adversely affect a student's ability to fully participate in class and student life.